H3nr1ks-C0d3/H3nr1ks-C0d3/README.md

 - 🌱 I’m currently learning **GoLang**

-- 👯 I’m looking to collaborate on **any sort of projects that are intuitive and opened for new Teammembers ;)**
+- 👯 I’m looking to collaborate on **any sort of projects that are intuitive and opened for new teammembers ;)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">